How to Become a Commodity Broker

 You will enjoy working as a commodity broker if you have a strong interest in trading commodities and you have sales skills.
 Sales are an important consideration as you will have to open accounts and build a book of business.

 Commodities brokers operate in a more specialized field than stockbrokers or registered securities representatives, and there are far fewer of them.

 Every commodity broker must be licensed and registered with the National Futures Association (NFA) as an "associated person."

 To get that license, the applicant must pass a test called the Series 3 examination.
-(Stockbrokers take a different test, called the Series 7.)
 The outline form for the test can be found on the NFA website.